niceyeti/tutornetes/README.md

 | *go_app/src* |  The source code for an extremely simple golang webapp; basically a dockerfile and a few dummy endpoints. |

 ## Pre-reqs
+The development container provides full golang development support, just open the tutornetes/ folder in vscode and build the dev container.

+However these components are required on your host (outside the dev container):
-Install docker, k3d, helm, tilt, kubescape (optional), and istio (if used).
-See version_info.txt for versions.
+* docker, k3d, helm, tilt, kubescape (optional), and istio (if used).
+* See version_info.txt for versions.

-Note: I have not done a good job of specifying all reqs to the build container, primarily because I don't want to run docker in the container.
+I have not specified all reqs in the build container, primarily because I don't want to run docker in the dev container.
 As such, some things are intended to be run from a host satisfying those reqs, where noted.

 ## Basic Workflow